nlucian/amazontranscribe/README.md

 # amazontranscribe
-Sample application for using Amazon Transcribe service.
+Sample code for using Amazon Transcribe service.